Shaan3110/Selenium_amazon/README.md

 Configure Browser Drivers (Optional):
-If you're not using system-wide installation, set the WebDriver binary paths in your code using system properties like this:
+If you're not using system-wide installation, set the WebDriver binary paths in your code using system utilities like this:

     System.setProperty("webdriver.chrome.driver", "/path/to/chromedriver");